HNLMS Queen Wilhelmina: Service history

+Netherlands

 After Queen Wilhelmina was transferred on 6 August 1942 to the Royal Netherlands Navy, it was immediately put under American operational command.
 The ship was based at Key West and operated during the Second World War in the Caribbean.
 On 11 October 1942 Queen Wilhelmina arrived at Curaçao and began escorting convoys.
+In one 1944 action she participated in rescuing survivors from an American tanker that had been torpedoed off the coast of Colombia, near Aruba.
 As a result of distinguishing itself by successfully escorting several convoys in the West Indies the ship was nicknamed Queen of the Caribbean.

 After the end of the Second World War the Queen Wilhelmina patrolled for some time the waters of the Dutch provinces Zeeland and South-Holland to inspect Dutch fishers and prevent Belgian fishers from fishing in Dutch territorial waters.

+On 24 June 1947 Queen Wilhelmina, together with HNLMS Soemba and HNLMS Karel Doorman, set course for Norway.
+While sailing through different fjords the ships performed tactical exercises.

 In 1953, the ship was put into reserve.

+In 1963 Queen Wilhelmina was loaned to the Royal Nigerian Navy to serve as its interim flagship, pending the construction in the Netherlands and commissioning of the frigate NNS Nigeria.